Bitcoin-ABC/bitcoin-abc/CONTRIBUTING.md

 If you are looking for a useful task to contribute to the project, a good place to start is the list of tasks at https://reviews.bitcoinabc.org/maniphest/

+You could also try [backporting](doc/backporting.md) some code from Bitcoin Core.

 Copyright
 ---------